Frequently Asked Questions

 Can I apply for two different specialties at the same time?

 Yes.
 However, the Fellowship Examination is only administered once per year in each specialty.
 Applicants are welcome to challenge the examination in more than one specialty provided that they meet all of the eligibility requirements.
+If applying for two specialty examinations in the same year, RCDC recommends that applicants consult the Examination dates for their two specialties before applying.

 Do you accommodate candidates with special needs?